Key Takeaways

 When the fan mode is activated, the internal fan within the AC circulates air within a room.
 This is carried out without any cooling, much like a normal fan.

-The major advantage of using the fan mode in ACs is the obvious energy saving due to the absence of the compressor function.
-Unfortunately it does not offer any cold air but rather circulates or blows air.
+The major advantage of using the fan mode on ACs is the obvious energy savings as the compressor isn’t operating in this mode.
+Unfortunately, it does not offer any cold air; it simply circulates or blows air.

 Dry Mode

-If you’re living in a humid area, you will definitely be familiar with the dry mode setting in your AC.
+If you live in a humid area, you’re definitely familiar with the dry mode on your AC.
 When it is a particularly humid day, but not too hot, and you have sweat rolling down your forehead, this is your go-to mode.

-Dry mode removes the extra humidity in your room by cycling the compressor on and off for short periods of time.
-In the meanwhile, the fan is constantly running at a low speed.
+Dry mode removes the extra humidity in your room by cycling the compressor on and off for short periods.
+In the meantime, the fan is constantly running at a low speed.
 The compressor run-time is adjusted so that when the internal humidity sensor of the AC detects a low enough humidity level, it is turned off.

 Heat Mode

 In this mode, the airflow within the air conditioning unit is reversed.
-This means that hot air is introduced into the room, instead of being blown out to the environment.
-Cold air on the other hand is ejected outside.
+This means that hot air is introduced into the room rather than being blown out into the environment.
+Cold air, on the other hand, is ejected into the atmosphere.

 Auto Mode

-Similar to the cool mode, the auto mode available on your air conditioner remote control serves to achieve a specified temperature set point and maintain it.
+Similar to the cool mode, the auto mode on your air conditioner remote control helps achieve and maintain a specified temperature set point.
 The AC automatically adjusts the compressor and fan speed in relation to the current room temperature.

 Sometimes, even the fan is turned off after the desired temperature is reached, saving even more energy.